 A discussion on extradition treaties isn’t complete without reviewing some of the most famous cases in recent history.
 As we mentioned in our intro, the story of Edward Snowden is perhaps one of the most newsworthy in the past decade that has gotten people thinking about the concept of extradition.
 So much so that there is even a discussion on what flights he could take without facing the risk of extradition.
 While his story originally began in Hong Kong, his search for asylum has taken him to Russia and other places.

 El Chapo, the infamous Mexican drug lord ( and inspiration for the new Netflix show with the same name), was famously extradited to the United States facing numerous indictments.
-Another involved in the drug trade that is a well-known name is Colombian drug lord Pablo Escobar, who was head of the Medellin cartel.
+Another involved in the drug trade, who is a well-known name, is Colombian drug lord Pablo Escobar, who was head of the Medellin cartel.
 Roman Polanski, a filmmaker accused of having sex with a minor, has avoided

 extradition in numerous countries.

-Julian Assange, the founder of WikiLeaks, is fighting from being extradited to both Sweden and the United States for allegations of rape and leak of confidential information.
+Julian Assange, the founder of WikiLeaks, is fighting against being extradited to both Sweden and the United States for allegations of rape and leak of confidential information.
 Garry McKinnon, a computer hacker of NASA and the Pentagon, fought US extradition for over a decade.
-Many of the most high- profile cases involve security and information in an age where access to it can change lives and
+Many of the most high profile cases involve security and information in an age where access to it can change lives and

 So.., if you’re waiting for a knock on the door from Terry Benedict’s guys — or the Gestapo — there are global hide-outs where you could live out your days and, judging by the looks of some of these places, things could be worse.